DarienLibrary/website_content/content/_finished/jobseekers_services/jobseekers-services.md

 <br />

 ### Career Guidance Databases
 Databases are not just for finding articles!
 We offer access to premium [career and job resources](/research/category/jobs-and-careers "Career and job resources") to help you succeed in your job hunt or career change.
-Use the databases to look up businesses, take quizzes to discover what career fits you best, find resume help, receive interview coaching, or train yourself on new skills using Lynda.com.
+Use the databases to look up businesses, take quizzes to discover what career fits you best, find resume help, or receive interview coaching.
 <br />
 <br />